 Now that you know you want to be a coach, a great place to start is with some training.

 Coaching is a legitimate skill-set that differs from therapy, consulting, and social work (three related fields).
 So if you are thinking about becoming a coach, start reading up on the skill of coaching, and begin to explore the many training options out there for you.

 It can feel overwhelming at first, as there are many schools around the world that will offer to train and certify you (and some of them are shady), but don’t fret: Here’s a great article breaking down how to find a good, non-shady coaching school in your area, and specific criteria to think about before you join a program!

-Choose a coaching school that is accredited by the International Coach Federation (so you know it’s not shady), offers an in-person component (so you get real feedback), and takes more than just a week or a weekend (because no).
+If you are ready, choose a coaching school that is accredited by the International Coach Federation – so you know it’s not shady, and offers an in-person or mentoring component -so you get real feedback – and takes more than just a week or a weekend (because no).

 If you are really serious about being a coach, don’t skip this step completely.

 You can skip ahead and not get certified as a life coach if you want, but it’s important to learn some of the critical coaching skills at some point in your coaching career if you want to go down this path.